ted-ncg/labs/12-web-mvc-create-account.md

       import static org.hamcrest.Matchers.is;
       ```

+1. Run the test, it should **fail**.

+1. Have the form submission (your `@PostMapping` method) use the "redirect:" String to redirect
+   to the account view page for the new account.
+   You'll need to use the newly created account's ID,
+   along with string concatenation to create a new redirect URL.

-1. And it should now pass.
+1. And it should now **pass**.

 1. Try it from the browser by going to `locahost:8080/create-account` and you should see the form.